-While the shift to virtual interviews occurred in response to the global COVID-19 pandemic, virtual interviews remain advantageous due to financial and time cost, environmental impact, and equity.
+While the shift to virtual interviews occurred in response to the global COVID-19 pandemic, virtual interviews remain advantageous due to financial and time costs, environmental impact, and equity.
 Strong consideration should be given to permanently conducting virtual interviews.
-This transition will require consideration of other revisions to the interview process, including consideration of limits to the number of applications and/or addition of preference signaling by applicants.
-Programs will also need to determine how best to showcase their fellowships, people, and geographic environment.
+This transition will require consideration of other revisions to the interview process, including consideration of limits to the number of applications and/or the addition of preference signaling by applicants.
+Programs must also determine how best to showcase their fellowships, people, and geographic environment.